Oil falls towards $40 as U.S. inventory rise revives glut worries

 The report from the American Petroleum Institute, an industry group, said crude stocks rose by 8.4 million barrels, rather than falling as analysts forecast.
-[API/S]
+[API/S] The U.S. government’s official stocks figures are due out later on Wednesday.
+[EIA/S]

-The U.S. government’s official stocks figures are due out later on Wednesday.
+“Indications from the American Petroleum Institute show that stocks built quite a lot,” said Bjornar Tonhaugen of Rystad Energy.
+Given the development, “what else can you do as a trader but rush to sell?”

 Both benchmarks had hit three-month highs on Monday.
 Brent has more than doubled since falling to a 21-year low below $16 in April.
 But some analysts think the market has risen too far as the coronavirus pandemic continues.